shubhampathak/autosetup/README.md

 But, before opening the dialogbox, it'll perform the following operations:

 1. Install Snap, Curl, wget, DNS-Utils, ADB and Fastboot.
 2. Setup Git Global Config.
-(It'll ask for your name and email)
+(It'll ask for your name and email)*
 3. Install all the required dependencies needed for the list of softwares.
 4. Download [Daniel Miessler's SecLists](https://github.com/danielmiessler/SecLists) in $HOME/tools.
-(Useful duing recon and hunting)
+(Useful duing recon and hunting)*

+* You can skip 2 & 4 if you want.

 ## List